assignments-for-discussion/bucketer-java/README.md

 - charged between 150 and 649 times: classified as `medium`
 - charged 650 times or more: classified as `high`

-The code in this repository has an empty function and a test.
+The code in this repository has a function that needs to count the number of low, medium and high usage batteries.
+However, this function is not yet implemented.

+There is also a test function in the code.
 Read the test to find out what's expected from the code.
 Of course, the test fails now, since the function isn't implemented.

-Implement the function to classify correctly and pass the test.
+Implement the function to count correctly and pass the test.

 ## Evaluation Criteria